top of page

 Is it weird to give socks as a gift?

-Are sock gifts just for Christmas?
+Are sock gifts only for Christmas?

 Comments